ojudz08/ojudz08/README.md

 Created personal projects using Python since 2020 but it's been way looong overdue already.
 Hopefully to complete some of those this 2024!
 Coz why not, right?

 I started out as an R&D test engineer, got hooked on data crunching and automation—seriously, it's a lifesaver!
-Then I dove into finance, worked as a blockchain community manager and later ended up in a top US investment firm - supporting quants with all things about funds and derivatives.
+Then I dove into finance, worked as a blockchain community manager and later ended up in a top US investment firm where I supported quants with all things about funds and derivatives.
 Coding just clicked for me, and now I'm all about Data Engineering — it's my jam!

 - 🔭 I’m currently modifying and updating my Automation projects.
 - 🌱 Databricks certified and planning to take Snowflake certifications asw well.